1. What is paclitaxel?

 Effects on the blood

-Paclitaxel can temporarily affect the number of healthy blood cells in the body.
+Paclitaxel can temporarily affect the number of blood cells in the body.
+Blood is made up of red cells, white cells and platelets.

-You’ll have regular blood tests throughout your treatment to check your blood count.
-If the number of blood cells is too low, your next course of treatment may be delayed or the dose of the chemotherapy reduced.
+You’ll have regular blood tests.
+If these show the number of blood cells is too low, your next cycle of treatment may be delayed or the dose of chemotherapy reduced.

 Risk of infection